Mission & Vision

 Identifying The Problem

 In the State of Texas, 1 in every 4 children lives in poverty and about 15% of the elderly in Southeast Texas live in poverty.
 In fact, the same statistic is true for our entire country.
-The nation’s economic crisis has catapulted the number of Americans who lack enough food to the highest level since the government has been keeping track, according to a federal report, which shows that nearly 50 million people — including almost one child in four — struggled last year to get enough to eat.
-If you would like to learn more, read the full USDA report Household Food Security in the United States, 2008.
+The nation’s economic crisis has sent the number of Americans who lack enough food skyrocketing.
+Nationally, about 15 percent of the population is deemed food insecure, meaning they do not have guaranteed access to three meals per day.
+Locally, that number is even higher in the eight counties we serve.
+If you would like to learn more, visit the following site about Household Food Security.
+With numbers so high, it is our duty to fight against the crippling effects of chronic hunger.Mission Statement

 Leading The Fight Against Hunger in Southeast Texas.